PrithviKamath/Data-Visualizations/Pneunomia Deaths Rate Visualization with Tabluea/README.md

-# Data Visualization on Health and Human Services
+# Tableau Visualization on Health and Human Services
 </br  >
 <b>Dataset</b>: Record of deaths caused by pneumonia and influenza in US across 10 years from 2009 to 2018.</br  >
 </br  >